dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 > [!IMPORTANT]
 > Please note that the feature sets and schedules of future releases are always subject to change, and although we will try to keep this page up to date, it may not reflect our latest plans at all times.

-These are breaks in either API or behavior between the 2.2.x releases and the 3.0.0 release that we believe can affect applications.
+The following API and behavior changes have the potential to break applications developed for EF Core 2.2.x when upgrading them to 3.0.0.
 Changes that we expect to only impact database providers are documented under [provider changes](../../providers/provider-log.md).
-Breaks in new features introduced from one 3.0 preview to another 3.0 preview are not documented here.
+Breaks in new features introduced from one 3.0 preview to another 3.0 preview aren't documented here.

-## Queries are not evaluated on the client
+## LINQ queries aren't evaluated on the client

 [Tracking Issue #12795](https://github.com/aspnet/EntityFrameworkCore/issues/12795)